 Each year MaineDOT collects pavement condition data throughout the State using Automatic Road Analyzer, or ARAN, truck technology.
 This data is provided to the Authority and provides insight into the overall condition of the pavement on the Turnpike system.
-The most recent data available is for calendar year 2021.
-Data from the past five years, shown in Table 1, indicates 100% of the mainline pavement on the Turnpike is in good to fair condition.
+The most recent data available is for calendar year 2022.
+Data from the past five years, shown in Table 1, indicates 99.9% of the mainline pavement on the Turnpike is in good to fair condition.

-TABLE 1: PAVEMENT CONDITIONS 2017 - 2021
+TABLE 1: PAVEMENT CONDITIONS 2018 - 2022

-2017 2018 2019 2020 2021
+2018 2019 2020 2021 2022

-Good 53.3% 25.1% 36.1% 22.9% 24.3%
+Good 25.1% 36.1% 22.9% 24.3% 24.5%

-Fair 46.5% 74.6% 63.6% 76.9% 75.7%
+Fair 74.6% 63.6% 76.9% 75.7% 75.4%

-Poor 0.2% 0.4% 0.2% 0.2% 0.0%
+Poor 0.4% 0.2% 0.2% 0.0% 0.1%

-In accordance with the Federal Highway Administration's (FHWA) published Federal Register (82 FR 5886) final rule established in May of 2017, the performance measures for pavement on the National Highway System have been updated to include "Good", "Fair", and "Poor" conditions.
+In accordance with the Federal Highway Administration's (FHWA) published Federal Register (82 FR 5886) final rule established in May of 2017, the performance measures for pavement on the National Highway System include categorizing pavement into "Good", "Fair", and "Poor" conditions.
 The above reporting and classifications are consistent with current FHWA guidelines.

 To maintain pavement quality and roadway safety, the Authority has a planned program of pavement rehabilitation.
-The Authority generally rehabilitates a pavement section approximately every 12 years.
-Table 2 illustrates Pavement Contracts over the past 15 years.
+The Authority generally rehabilitates mainline pavement on a 12-year cycle.
+Table 2 (on the following page) illustrates Pavement Contracts over the past 15 years.

 Studies indicate that pavement maintained in good condition costs substantially less to preserve than pavement that is allowed to deteriorate to poor condition.
-Based on this concept, the Authority's resurfacing program consists of rehabilitating one or more sections of roadway, totaling on average ten centerline miles each year, to minimize the cost of future repairs.
+Based on this concept, the Authority's resurfacing program consists of rehabilitating one or more sections of roadway, averaging approximately ten centerline miles each year, to minimize the cost of future repairs.